leihui6/osg_qtwidget/README.md

 # osg_qtwidget

-This is a point cloud visualization tool mainly provided by [maisvendoo](https://github.com/maisvendoo/OSG-lessons), if you found it is helpful, please do not hesitate to star.
+This is a point cloud visualization tool mainly provided by [maisvendoo](https://github.com/maisvendoo/OSG-lessons), if you found it is helpful, please do not hesitate to star his repository.

-> note: do not forget press `space` after load a new poin cloud data.
+> note: do not forget press `space` after loading a new point cloud data.

 ## Requirements

-- OSG 3.6.4
+-OSG 3.6.4
-- Qt 5.13
+-Qt 5.13

 ## Usage